braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/data_warehouses/snowflake/sample_queries.md

 # Snowflake sample queries

-{:.subintro}
-This partner page offers some sample queries of possible use cases to reference when setting up your queries.
+> This partner page offers some sample queries of possible use cases to reference when setting up your queries.

 {% tabs %}
 {% tab Filter By Time%}